 There's no question that mobile devices have become a staple in everyday living around the world.
-So we have launched an optimised mobile version of SciDev.Net to make it even easier for you to access the website, and any of the great stories, wherever you are.
+So we have launched an optimised mobile version of SciDev.Net to make it even easier for you to access the website, and any of our articles, wherever you are.

 The new mobile version of SciDev.Net's offers:

-Try it now by picking up your mobile device and clicking on this mobile link, or any of our articles.
+Try it now by picking up your mobile device and viewing any of our articles or by clicking on this mobile link.

 We offer a range of webfeeds for individuals and websites to keep track of our most recent headlines, giving immediate access to articles as they are published on the SciDev.Net website.
 All feeds are available in English, French and Spanish.
 They can be universal or tailored to a particular region or topic.